mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

-VVRF Gauss Rifle RF Gauss Rifle Standing for Very Rapid Fire, the gauss rifle is a shoulder-slung gauss weapon that uses an attached power backpack to accelerate hundreds of metal darts per second at targets several over a hundred metres away.
+VVRF Gauss Rifle RF Gauss Rifle Standing for Very Rapid Fire, the gauss rifle is a shoulder-slung gauss weapon that uses an attached power backpack to accelerate hundreds of metal darts per second at targets several over a hundred meters away.
 Generally only carried by soldiers in battle dress, the VRF gauss rifle is a heavy rig that must be set on a stationary pintle-mount if it is to be fired by any character outside of powered armor.

-MMagRail Minigun agRail Minigun Modified to fire steady streams of twenty- centimetre discs of sharpened metal, the MagRail minigun does not use revolving barrels like conventional slug-throwing
+MMagRail Minigun agRail Minigun Modified to fire steady streams of twenty- centimeter discs of sharpened metal, the MagRail minigun does not use revolving barrels like conventional slug-throwing

 #### HEAVY WEAPONS